 - Gibraltar: The town and rock of Gibraltar with the monkeys are worth a visit.

-Activities in Puerto de la Duequesa in the winter
+Activities in Puerto de la Duequesa in the fall, winter, or spring

-La Duequesa will be quit in the winter, but that doesn't mean there is nothing to do.
+La Duquesa will be quiet in the winter, but that doesn't mean there is nothing to do.
 Some of the activities are:

 - Boat tours and Cruises on the vast beaches of La Duquesa.